 It's no wonder that the Sarajevo Haggadah, with its incredibly detailed illuminations, is a deeply revered text.

-A Haggadah's Contents Provide For The Ritual Steps In The Seder Meal
+A Haggadah Provides The Ritual Steps In The Seder Meal

 The contents of the Haggadah outline the custom of the Passover Seder meal.
 Traditionally, celebrants begin with a blessing and by filling each other's cups with wine.
 This act represents the Jewish liberation from Egyptian rule.
 The Haggadah then guides celebrants through the remainder of their Seder meal, which includes washing their hands, partaking in the consumption of an appetizer, and breaking and sharing of the matzot, unleavened bread.